crazymoo/sw_lcg_deckbuilder/README.txt

 You can also right-click on the grid to view an entire objective set.
 Right- clicking on the window closes it again.

+Also, you can include your own card scans if you like.
+Simply highlight a card in the grid and then drag the image file and drop it onto the form.
+You should see your scan replace the prior one.
+The program will save the location of the new image in the Cards.txt file along with that card's other information.

 The Deck Stats tab:

 Not much to say here.
 Just a breakdown of whatever current cards you have in